 The Federal-Provincial/Territorial Committee on Mineral Statistics ensures harmonization of methodology and definitions on a national scale.
 Definitions covering activities by work phases of mineral resource development were introduced in the 1997 survey.
 Since then, complete coverage of project evolution from exploration to mine production allows a better understanding of each of its components now illustrated in the statistical tables.
 The Generalized Model of Mineral Resource Development describes the mineral resource development and mining process model upon which the survey definitions are based.

-Programs, policies and other types of decisions need to be taken using the most current information.
+Programs, policies, and other types of decisions need to be taken using the most current information.
 Since the 2003 survey year, the annual questionnaire requesting final data results has been modified to integrate the revised spending intentions of the following year.
 This is in order to update the intentions collected several months before the start of the annual survey through the preliminary estimates and intentions survey.
-Furthermore, to accelerate the final survey, there is a repeat of the preliminary estimates for small spenders with projects lower than $200 000.
+Furthermore, to accelerate the final survey, there is a repeat of the preliminary estimates for small spenders with projects valued at less than $200 000.

 Surveys are conducted through a joint effort between the federal government and participating provinces and territories.
-Natural Resources Canada coordinates the Survey of Mineral Exploration, Deposit Appraisal and Mine Complex Development Expenditures.
-About 1500 questionnaires were distributed in February 2009.
-Some companies receive more than one questionnaire, depending on the number of provinces or territories in which they have activities.
-Companies were asked to report expenditures for the calendar year.
+NRCan coordinates the Survey of Mineral Exploration, Deposit Appraisal and Mine Complex Development Expenditures.
+Questionnaires are distributed to all active companies in Canada.
+Companies are asked to report expenditures for the calendar year.

 Brief History of Exploration Statistics

 Canadian exploration statistics have been collected, in one form or another, since 1946.
 From 1946 through 1963, Statistics Canada compiled "cost of prospecting" data for Canada and the provinces for metal mines.
 Companies were surveyed from 1964 through 1966, but the data were not compiled.
 Based on the survey questionnaires for those three years, expenditures were estimated by NRCan.
 From 1967 through 1987, Statistics Canada compiled and published both on-mine-site and general exploration (off-mine-site) and mine-site development expenditures and capital, repair and maintenance expenditures associated with mine-site development.
 From 1985 to 1987, NRCan collected, in collaboration with the provinces and territories, detailed field work expenses.
-Since 1988 NRCan has been fully responsible for the survey of firms with any general (off-mine-site) exploration expenses.
-Statistics Canada jointly with NRCan coordinated the data collection and dissemination of results and published data for producing companies (on-mine-site expenditures).
+Since 1988, NRCan has been fully responsible for the survey of firms with any general (off-mine-site) exploration expenses.
+Statistics Canada, jointly with NRCan, coordinates the data collection and dissemination of results and publishes data for producing companies (on-mine-site expenditures).